groucho75/alo-easymail/readme.txt

 3. You can add recipients to sending queue or you can send newsletter immediately
 4. The ajax engine to generate list of recipients
 5. The list of subscribers in administration
+5. The newsletter report

 == Changelog ==

+= 2.9.6 =
+* Added: new newsletter themes based on [Cerberus responsive template](https://github.com/TedGoas/Cerberus)
+* Added: new [SITE-LOGO] placeholder
+* Updated: dashboard widget that loads news from developer site
+* Updated: in newsletter edit now it's possible to not select a post for placeholder
+* Deleted: a admin help pointer about bounces

 = 2.9.5 =
 * Updated: now encrypting the unsubscribed emails is an option, default is clear text